 v34-35.
 The Ethiopian's question allowed Philip to explain the gospel.
 We can well imagine Philip starting with the Isaiah passage and going on to explain how Jesus was the suffering Servant for the sin of the many.
-So, Philip communicated the gospel to the Ethiopian.
+So, Philip communicated the gospel to the eunuch.

 v40.
 Philip moves north along the coast road, preaching in the old Philistine cities on the way.
 In church tradition it is believed he settled down in Caesarea, a family man with four daughters renowned as prophets.

 Jesus promised his disciples that "when the Spirit of truth comes, he will guide you into all truth", Jn.16:13; "he will teach you all things", Jn.14:26.
-Of course, Jesus this promise to his disciples and he did add, "and will remind you of everything I have said to you."
-A promise to a specific group of people is not necessarily a promise for everyone.
+Of course, Jesus gave this promise to his disciples and he did add, "and will remind you of everything I have said to you."
+A promise to a specific group of people is not necessarily a promise to everyone.
 Obviously, only the disciples could be reminded of Jesus' actual words.
 Still, in John's first letter we find the promise "the anointing you received from him remains in you, and you do not need anyone to teach you..... his anointing teaches you about all things ...."
 1Jn.2:27.

 1. If the Holy Spirit leads us into "all truth", does this mean literally all truth or just particular truth?